ShaunPep/car-collection/README.md

 ### `yarn install`

-To run the application run:
+To start the application, run:

 ### `yarn start`